scikit-image/scikit-image/INSTALL.rst

 .. warning::

-    Please do not use the command ``sudo`` and ``pip`` together as ``pip`` may overwrite critical system libraries which may require you to reinstall your operating system.
+    Please do not use the command ``sudo`` and ``pip`` together as ``pip`` may overwrite critical system libraries, which may require you to reinstall your operating system.

 Common challenges